-Before you get your pet wet, give him a thorough brushing to remove extra hair and loosen mats or knots (make sure to brush away any visible dirt or mud.
+Before you get your pet wet, give him a thorough brushing to remove extra hair and loosen mats or knots (make sure to brush away any visible dirt or mud too).
 This is also a good time to check for signs of fleas or ticks.
 Ticks leave a circular scab, which should heal with time.
 If your dog has been scratching a lot, cooler water may soothe his skin.
 Fill the tub with a couple of inches of warm water and then use the pitcher to wet your dog.